 - Google Messages — As part of connecting your phone to your Chromebook, you can sync text messages through Google Messages and answer them without having to pick up your phone.
 This was more useful to me six months ago when I wasn't jumping between phones as frequently, but when I settle on a phone for a while, it's super useful.

-- Fanfiction.net Android app — Yes, I'm a 28-year-old who still likes to read fanfics.
+- Fanfiction.net Android app — Yes, I'm a 29-year-old who still indulges in some fluff from time to time.
 KCS is a goddamn genius with Star Trek and it's great offline entertainment that won't burn battery as fast as games or movies.

 - Settings — You might not need to go into Settings that often, but I've been writing a lot of how-tos recently so I've pinned Settings so I can open it more quickly.

 Some people prefer a more measured approach to pinned apps, but 7 doesn't seem too cluttered to me, and there's still plenty of room for more apps when I need to multitask.